 Another aspect of the Artisan’s District, is the town hall, which dominates the local architecture.
 A mothalla of impressive size, it provides the town with its administrative clerks and offices for its town council, but the central great hall where its citizens gather to elect new councilors, and discuss matters of urgency still dominates its position.
 The Burk-Lord keeps his residence in the hall, though he might also have a personal dwelling elsewhere.
 During busy market days, it is flooded with clerks, emissaries from other communities, messengers, map-makers and merchant agents, all on business for the town.

 The Temple District lies on the eastern part of town, fast against the walls, and behind its own interior stone barricade against casual intrusion., However, the grounds are generally open to visitors, so stealth during the day is largely unnecessary.
-In addition to the temple and its barracks, the complex also maintains a small hospice under the watchful eyes of a small number of Amalthean priests, and has a small school dedicated to training new acolytes and teaching those who can pay for an improved knowledge of Nature, History and Religion.
+In addition to the Temple of Nolom and its barracks, the complex also maintains a small hospice under the watchful eyes of a small number of Amalthean priests, and has a small school dedicated to training new acolytes and teaching those who can pay for an improved knowledge of Nature, History and Religion.
 They also teach several common languages.

 Directly south of the temple, lies the stately manors of the wealthy, thrusting their turrets into the skies above the Elven District.
 Separated from the town by its own thick stone wall with three small gates, the private estates of the wealthy are kept from casual eyes, and while they are not particularly pretentious, they appreciate privacy and quiet.
 Diplomats, merchants and successful traders all dwell here, and a great deal of bulk trade occurs within its walls.
 Heavily armed persons are likely to encounter the bodyguards of the wealthy, demanding them to leave, unless proof of business can be presented.